Redresses of the Akritirian Patrol Ship

 The most important alteration is that the many small windows of the Akritirian ship were replaced with just two rows of considerably larger windows which let the Lokirrim variant look much smaller.
 This time, with the Lokirrim ship appearing to be only some 180m long, the scale relative to Voyager works out much better.

-The Lokirrim warship is obviously based upon the patrol ship of the same race, and not directly derived from the original Akritirian CGI.
+The Lokirrim warship is obviously based upon the patrol ship of the same race, and indirectly derived from the original Akritirian CGI.
 Hence, everything said about the Lokirrim patrol ship applies to warship just as well.
 The hull colors and window rows are identical.
 The only slight difference is that there is a faint green glow on the warship.
 But more importantly, the hull of the warship was altered to look more menacing.
 It features two more of the rectangular tubes on the ventral side, located on the two wings.
 On the ventral side we can find three of these pods instead of just one.
 The number of the gray tubes on the wings was doubled, there are four of them on each wing instead of previously two.
 Moreover, there are completely new wing extensions holding an additional two tubes per wing.

 Ledosian patrol ship